 - set no more than 3 priorities a day

 - be flexible when priorities need to change because your goals change

-When you have your priorities sorted out, you can plan your day with your priorities in mind.
-To help you with this, you can find the free printable a "Plan for Today" in the Resource Library.
-If you don’t have the key yet, fill in the form below and I will send it to you.
+When you have your priorities sorted out, you can plan your day to be more productive.
+To help you with this, you can download a list with 12 + questions for increased productivity.
+Fill in the form below and I will send it to you.

 Now that you have the knowledge and the tools to get the most important tasks in front of you for each day, I would love it if you could spread the love.
 Pin this post on your favorite board on Pinterest or share it on Facebook.
 You could help someone find this post to improve their lives too.
 Thanks!!